pcarranza/rhythmweb2/README.md

 * ~~Compatibility with python3~~
 * ~~Add system level testing to ensure backwards compatibility on the front end.~~ (Manual but is something)
-* Refactor all the backend code for simplification (focusing on decoupling and single responsibility, remove all the multiple inheritance mess).
+* ~~Remove all the multiple inheritance mess~~
 * ~~Add a nice test coverage from the controllers layer before refactoring anything, not a fixed goal.~~
+* ~~Remove home baked template handling, use bottle or any other "one file" templating engine that can be included in the code instead.~~
+* Refactor all the backend code for simplification (focusing on decoupling and single responsibility)
 * Refactor the web serving layer, one port only, interprocess communication using pipes or maybe a socket file, whatever is simpler.
-* ~~Remove home baked template handling, use bottle or any other "one file" templating engine that can be included in the code instead.~~
 * Simplify route handling, stop loading code dinamically, register routes with decorators and move current pages to a controller scheme
 * Simplify configuration to "no configuration at all"
 * Fix some usability issues in the mobile skin